roznet/fit-sdk-swift/README.md

 # Fit File Parsing for swift

-This code provide basic parsing of Fit Files in swift
+This code provide basic example of parsing Fit Files in swift using [FitFileParser Swift Packate](https://github.com/roznet/FitFileParser)

 It uses the official [Fit SDK](https://www.thisisant.com/resources/fit)

-This project provides a framework that you can integrate into your own iOS or macOS app.

-It contains a few examples
+It contains a few examples that use the swift package:

 - a small command line example to parse a file.
 A command line utilities can't use the framework, so you need to compile and like the files.
 - a small iOS app that will link and embed the framework
 - a small macOS app

-To integrade into an external app you will need to:

-- add the framework project to your app project.
-- create and xcconfig file with the relevant `SWIFT_INCLUDE_PATHS` defined.
-If you use cocoapods your xcconfig file will need to include the cocoapods xcconfig file.
-- import into your swift file both RZFitFile and RZFitFileTypes (if you need the fit constants like `FIT_MESG_XXX`)

-You can see an example of integration into the MacOS and iOS apps [FitFileExplorer and ConnectStats](https://github.com/roznet/connectstats).
+You can also see an example of integration into the MacOS and iOS apps [FitFileExplorer and ConnectStats](https://github.com/roznet/connectstats).

-Specifically and you can find here an [example of xcconfig file](https://github.com/roznet/connectstats/blob/master/ConnectStats/ConnectStats.debug.xcconfig)

 ## Approach